cap-js/docs/guides/providing-services.md

 <br>

 ::: warning No filtering and sorting for virtual elements CAP runtimes delegate filtering and sorting to the database.
-As a consequence, filtering and sorting is not available for `virtual` elements.
+Therefore filtering and sorting is not available for `virtual` elements.
 :::